Thorndon, New Zealand: Events

 Thorndon Farmers Market is set up each Saturday in Hill Street.

-The Thorndon Fair is held annually, usually on the first Sunday of December.
+The Thorndon Fair has been almost every year since 1977, usually on the first Sunday of December.
 The fair has many stalls selling crafts and second-hand goods and is held for the benefit of Thorndon School.
-It has taken place for many years and is one of the main community events held in Thorndon.
+It is one of the main community events held in Thorndon.
 Parts of Tinakori Road and Hill Street are closed during the fair.

-Thorndon's Sky Stadium is one of New Zealand's top sports venues.
-The Thorndon Tennis (and Squash) Club, established in the 19th century, is one of the oldest in the world.
+Wellington Regional Stadium is in Thorndon and hosts sporting events and concerts.
+The Thorndon Tennis (and Squash) Club was established in 1879.